AT&T Business Fiber Review 2026: Real-World Latency, Speed & Pricing

 - Identity monitoring: Available for business accounts

-While ActiveArmor provides valuable network-level protection, businesses should also implement comprehensive security measures.
+ActiveArmor provides basic network-level protection but should not replace comprehensive security measures.
 For complete SMB security guidance, see our cybersecurity framework guide.

-Why the 1 Gig Plan at $160/Month is the Sweet Spot
+Why the 1 Gig Plan Offers Best Value

 - Best cost-per-Mbps: At $0.16 per Mbps, significantly better value than 300 or 500 Mbps plans